sarahdobson/ficam-arch/_services/11_identity.md

 identities do not expire.

 **IDENTITY PROOFING** is the process by which an organization initially establishes an identity.
-This process can be simple or complex, depending on the Level of Assurance, or strength, that the organization requires of the identity:
+This process can be simple or complex, depending on the Level of Assurance, or strength, that the organization requires:

 * The process for a frequent shopper program at the local grocery store is weak.